refokus-agency/handbook/tutorials/ssl-with-Amazon-ELB.md

 - __[some string with bundle].crt:__ certificate chain for ELB
 Now we have all the files we need.

 Let's set up the ELB.
-Go to amazon console and create a new load balancer, add the https listener Open the port 443 in the load balance
-Add the ssl certificate to the 443 listener
+Go to amazon console and create a new load balancer, add the https listener.
+Open the port 443 in the load balance.
+Add the ssl certificate to the 443 listener.

 - __Private key__ -> use the content of __yourdomain.com.pem__
 - __Public key certificate__ -> use the content of __[some string].crt__